jesuisstan/TodoReactApp/README.md

 1. Run the command "npm install" in console to install all the dependencies according to 'package.json' file.
 2. Run the command "npm start" in console to start 'TodoReactApp'.
 3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes in code.\
-You may also see any lint errors in the console.